With all of the different kinds of tea and the various ways it can be prepared, it’s hard to know just how much caffeine you’re consuming.

 As you can see from the table, there are varying amounts of caffeine for each kind of tea.
-That’s because several different factors impact how much caffeine is in each cup that you brew.
+That’s because there are a number of factors that impact how much caffeine is in each cup that you brew.

 The caffeine in tea absorbs more slowly than most beverages.
 This slow rate of absorption, due to its high level of antioxidants, provides a more measured increase and release of caffeine into the system.

-Tea does not offer the jolt and crash of other caffeinated foods.
+Tea does not offer the jolt and crash of other caffeinated drinks.

-There is an amino acid, only found in tea, called L-theanine.
+There are amino acids, only found in tea, called L-theanine.
 This amino acid has a calming effect that helps balance out the nervousness associated with caffeine.

 A fascinating symbiosis exists in tea leaves.
 When any plant grows, the youngest leaves live at the top.
 Young tea leaves contain the highest amount of caffeine and antioxidants.